 Libya Focus provides in-depth, monthly analysis of the political, security and economic developments throughout the country, as war and peace negotiations combine to define its future.
 Its sister publication, Libya Politics & Security, provides a weekly evaluation of events as they happen, whilst Libya Focus uses its monthly perspective to stand back and take stock, providing considered predictions of where developments will lead.
 To recieve your free copy of the publiation then please click the button below:

-The Forecast, 2018
+The Forecast, 2020

-The below is a summary of The Forecast: Libya 2018.
+The below is a summary of The Forecast: Libya 2020.
 If you would like to download the full document for free, just click the button below:

-Domestic politics and policy
+Domestic politics & policy

 Latest blog pieces